agedengaku/ChatJM/README.md

 `python main.py`

+## Asking questions

-The application will ask you to enter a question.
-Type in your question and press enter.
-After you get a response, you can continue asking questions by entering "y" when asked to continue.
+The application will ask you to type a question.
+Press the enter key after typing your question to submit it.

-To quit, enter "n" instead.

 You can now ask follow-up questions.
-After asking your first question, your second question can be related to the first one, and ChatGPT should respond accordingly.
+ChatGPT will remember previous questions and answers until you quit the application.

+To quit the application, type "quit" and press the enter button.

 ## ChatGPT details